-An 'Event' or 'Calendared Meeting' is an object that allows for organizations to schedule one or more meeting(s) around a common idea.
-A sample event might be something like 'Construction Industry Trends & Analysis'.
+An 'Event' or 'Calendared Meeting' is an object that allows organizations to schedule one or more Meeting(s) around a common idea.
+A sample Event might be something like 'Construction Industry Trends & Analysis'.

-Ticket - A ticket is an 'purchasable' item that describes attendance at an event or some aspect of an event.
+Ticket - A Ticket is a 'purchasable' item that describes attendance at an Event or some aspect of an Event.

 For example, an organization can sell one Ticket for the entire Event or can sell multiple Tickets, where each Ticket represents some part of the overall Event or a sub-event.